 Holy Cross Science Ambassadors

 This student group organizes and hosts hands-on science workshops and demonstrations for elementary, middle and high school students visiting the College, as well as visits local schools and museums upon request to showcase science and discovery.
-The Ambassadors provide interactive activities designed to heighten interest in the wonders and possibilities of science.
 Supported by the chemistry, biology, mathematics & computer science, physics, and psychology departments.

 For more information contact Gaby Avila-Bront, assistant professor, chemistry department, email@example.com

-Holy Cross Biology Professor Robert Bertin has provided professional consultation to Mass Audubon and the state Department of Conservation Resources, and has made presentations for Mass Audubon, the Greater Worcester Land Trust and Tower Hill Botanical Garden.
-He serves on the scientific advisory committee for Mass Audubon and chairs the Open Space Committee in Paxton.
+Holy Cross Biology Professor Emeritus Robert Bertin has provided professional consultation for the Massachusetts Department of Conservation Resources and Massachusetts Division of Fisheries and Wildlife, and has made presentations for Mass Audubon, the Greater Worcester Land Trust, Tower Hill Botanical Garden, and several garden clubs.
+He is on the editorial board of the journals Northeastern Naturalist and Rhodora and serves the New England Botanical Society in several capacities.

 For more information contact Robert Bertin, professor/biology, firstname.lastname@example.org